lyze237/SmtpToDiscord/readme.md

-A really basic smtp -> discord webhook program.
+# Overview

-It redirects all emails received on port 25 to a discord webhook.
+The program redirects all emails received on port 25 to a discord webhook.

+# Settings

-Simply add the webhook to `appsettings.json`:
+Add the webhook url to `appsettings.json`:

 ```json
 {